awslabs/aws-sdk-swift/reference/0.x/AWSDirectConnect/DirectConnectClient.md

 ### `describeLoa(input:completion:)`

 Gets the LOA-CFA for a connection, interconnect, or link aggregation group (LAG).
 The Letter of Authorization - Connecting Facility Assignment (LOA-CFA) is a document that is used when establishing your cross connect to Amazon Web Services at the colocation facility.
-For more information, see <a href="https:​//docs.aws.amazon.com/directconnect/latest/UserGuide/Colocation.html">Requesting Cross Connects at Direct Connect Locations in the Direct Connect User Guide.
+For more information, see [Requesting Cross Connects at Direct Connect Locations](https://docs.aws.amazon.com/directconnect/latest/UserGuide/Colocation.html) in the Direct Connect User Guide.

 ``` swift
 public func describeLoa(input: DescribeLoaInput, completion: @escaping (ClientRuntime.SdkResult<DescribeLoaOutputResponse, DescribeLoaOutputError>) -> Void)